Table of contents

 If you are fully satisfied with the solution and would like to move forward with a full license, please contact the Dynamsoft Sales Team.

-The first step before writing the code is to include the SDK in your application.
-You can simply include the SDK by using the precompiled script, but you can also build the SDK from source yourself.
+The first step is to include the SDK in your application.
+You can include the SDK using a precompiled script or build it from source.

 Use the Precompiled Script